Soccer-Lampard back at Chelsea as caretaker manager

 LONDON, April 6 (Reuters) - Frank Lampard has returned to Chelsea as caretaker manager until the end of the season following the sacking of Graham Potter, the Premier League club confirmed on Thursday.

-The club's record goalscorer previously spent 19 months as manager at Stamford Bridge before being dismissed in January 2021.
+The club's record goalscorer and fans' favourite previously spent 19 months as manager at Stamford Bridge before being dismissed in January 2021.

 "We are delighted to welcome Frank back to Stamford Bridge.
 Frank is a Premier League Hall of Famer and a legend at this club," co-controlling owners Todd Boehly and Behdad Eghbali said in a statement on the club's website.